 The following skills will make a difference in performance.

 Adaptive Thinking: Things are changing at exponential rates with advancement of technology.
 Employees of the future will need to continuously learn new things and adapt to changing conditions.
 In such a scenario students need to learn how to learn first and agility in learning depends on their adaptive thinking.

 Communication Skills: The ability to communicate is one of the most prominent deciding factors for success.
 Employers always search for the best communicators to fill in their managerial positions.
-Students must learn to convey the meaning in the right words at the right time which will be a crucial requirement in the future.
+Students must opt communication skills training so that they will learn how to convey the meaning in the right words at the right time which will be a crucial requirement in the future.